 The last ask price of the current asset in live trading mode or by calling priceQuote.
 The last bid price is AskPrice - Spread.

-var, read/only (edit the Asset List for permanently changing asset parameters).
+var, read/only if not mentioned otherwise (edit the Asset List for permanently changing asset parameters).

 // set stop / profit target at a fixed pip distance